 - Bananas, blueberries, cantaloupe, grapefruit, honeydew, kiwi, lemon, lime, oranges, and strawberries

 - Bamboo shoots, bean sprouts, bok choy, carrots, chives, cucumbers, eggplant, ginger, lettuce, olives, parsnips, potatoes, spring onions, and turnips

 - Beef, pork, chicken, fish, eggs, and tofu

 - Nuts/seeds (limit to 10-15 each)

 - Almonds, macadamia, peanuts, pine nuts, and walnuts

 - Oat, oat bran, rice bran, gluten-free pasta, such as rice, corn, quinoa, white rice, and corn flour

-Don’t make too many changes at once, AboutIBS.org reports.
-In order for this diet to work, you should focus on an isolated change to your diet only.
+Don’t make too many changes at once.
+For this diet to work, you should focus only on an isolated change to your diet.
 If you start changing supplements and medications at the same time as what you’re eating, you’ll never know what worked.
-The site also warns that fiber intake can decrease drastically on this diet so it’s important to increase your intake of fiber from low FODMAP foods, including fruits and vegetables, grains and legumes, and small servings of nuts and seeds.
+The site also warns that fiber intake can decrease drastically on this diet.
+Hence, you must increase your fiber intake from low-FODMAP foods, including fruits and vegetables, grains and legumes, and small servings of nuts and seeds.